machal/cssmine-content/content/npm-bower.md

 -   web components – e.g. Bootstrap or jQuery and its plugins (usually using Bower)
--   software for developers' use – e.g. Grunt plugins improving your workflow (usually using NPM)
+-   software for developers’ use – e.g. Grunt plugins improving your workflow (usually using NPM)

 What Is a Packaging System for, Anyway?
 ---------------------------------------

-Coders are not used to using a packaging system so let's explain why it is good to do so.
+Coders are not used to using a packaging system so let’s explain why it is good to do so.

 First, **installation is easier** – just type `bower install jquery` and an